-If you’ve browsed any length of time on Instagram looking at nature landscape pictures then lake Braies is probably an all too familiar sight.
-This idilic little lake is in fact one of the most popular tarns of the Alps and has been portrayed and focussed upon by hundreds of keen photography enthusiasts over the past few years.
-Its dreamy green coloured waters create a stunning contrast with the surrounding grey/white dolomite cliffs and the blue skies of a clear day.
+If you’ve browsed any length of time on Instagram looking at mountain landscape pictures then Lake Braies is probably an all too familiar sight.
+This idilic little lake is in fact one of the most popular tarns of the Alps and has been portrayed by hundreds of keen photography enthusiasts especially over the past few years.
+Its bright clear green coloured waters can create a stunning contrast with the surrounding grey/white dolomite cliffs and the blue skies of a clear mountain day.

-Sunrise and sunset turn the cliffs to shades of yellow, pink and orange that producer a pleasant soft and warm atmosphere perfect for romance.
-Old style wooden rowing boats are available fo hire and the beautiful lake side walk, which takes the better part of two hours to complete, is a definite must.
+Sunrise and sunset colour the cliffs yellow, pink and orange and the refleceted light creates a pleasant soft and warm atmosphere, perfect for romance.
+Old style wooden rowing boats are available for hire and there’s also beautiful lake side walk, which takes the better part of two hours to complete.
+Lake Braies is a definite must.

 3. The Gardena and Sella Passes

-Extremely popular with bikers, cyclists and hikers the Sella and Gardena passes, each within a short ride of each are guaranteed to impress.
-Jaw dropping views and challenging twisty roads offer heaps of entertainment on the seat of a motorbike.
-Of course there’s always great food at the rifugios at the passes and plenty of hiking on offer for those equipped and fit for the task.
+Extremely popular with bikers, cyclists the Sella and Gardena passes are within a short ride of each and are guaranteed to impress.
+Jaw dropping views, steep inclines and challenging twisty roads offer heaps of riding entertainment.
+Of course there’s always great food at the pass rifugios and plenty of hiking on offer too for those equipped and fit for the task.

 4. Passo Giau (Giau Pass)

-Possibly the most inspiring of all the passes of the Dolomites, Passo Giau has it all.
-Once again there are awe inspiring views of mountain massifs and valleys near and far to admire from this iconic and much loved beauty spot.
-A stop at the local rifugio is usually a memorable experience as the parking area is generallypacked with motorcycles from all over Europe (especially at the week ends).
+Possibly the most inspiring of all Dolomite passes, Passo Giau has it all.
+There are awesome views of mountain massifs and valleys near and far to admire from this iconic and much loved beauty spot.
+A stop at the local rifugio is usually a memorable experience with good food and bikers and that flock to this place from all over Europe, especially on any Summer weekend.
 Photographers are often perched on the hills around the pass at sunset working hard to capture the scenery with cameras and tripods.
 It’s not unusual to see the occasional drone as well.

 5. Lake Levico